hazemAmir/MappSent/README.md

 - SciPy

 ## Installing
 This software depends on NumPy and Scipy, two Python packages for scientific computing.
 You must have them installed prior to installing MappSent.
-It also uses **Gensim** and **VecMap** two softwares thare are provided with MappSent so no need to install them.
+It also uses [Gensim](https://github.com/RaRe-Technologies/gensim) and [VecMap](https://github.com/artetxem/vecmap). **VecMap** is already provided with MappSent so there is non need to install it.

 ```